Swayam1515/Customer-Segmentation-Analysis/README.md

 This project aims to perform customer segmentation analysis using machine learning techniques.
 By segmenting customers, businesses can tailor their marketing strategies to specific groups, improving customer satisfaction and increasing sales.

 ## Dataset
 The dataset used for this project includes customer transaction data.
-[Link to Dataset] (if applicable).
+[Link to Dataset](https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python?select=Mall_Customers.csv).

 ## Project Structure
 - `data/`: Contains the raw and processed data files.